-- sports medicine surgery to repair common athletic injuries of the shoulder, elbow and knee, including ACL reconstruction
+- Sports medicine surgery to repair common athletic injuries including arthroscopic surgery of the shoulder, elbow and knee

-- total joint replacement and revision surgery of the knee and hip
+- Total joint replacement and secondary revision surgery of the knee and hip

 Our physicians use state-of-the-art techniques and equipment, including mini-incision and micro-surgery, proven to have quality outcomes for our patients with minimal hospital stay and recovery time.